fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 NO CLASS!

 {% include alert.html class='danger' title='DUE: Reading Quiz' text="
-Same deal as last week---a quiz on the reading for this week.
+Same deal as Monday---a quiz on the most recent reading.
 The book as a whole and the material on the quiz will be well-covered in class on Wednesday.
 "%}